CrossArchitecture/Cross-Tools/README.md

 `C:\Users\cxs-user\AppData\Roaming\pyRevit-Master\extensions\`

 6. Add the following code snippet at the end of the json file:
-> :warning: **You will need admin rights here!**: Be very careful here!
+> :warning: **You will need admin rights here!** Be very careful!
 If in doubt, contact your IT support!
 ````
         {
             "builtin": "False",